abuzar996/TernoaApi/README.md

 | page | query param | no | page number (1) |
 | limit | query param | no | number of elements per page (10) |

-`POST /api/users/create` : Create a new user if it does not exist (use the Ternoa-api)
+`POST /api/users/create` : Create a new user if it does not exist (gets called by marketplace-api)

 Parameters:
 | PARAMETER | TYPE | MANDATORY | USE |
 | :---|---|---|---|
 | walletId | body param | yes | wallet address of user to create |

-`POST /api/users/like` : Like an NFT (use the Ternoa-api)
+`POST /api/users/like` : Like an NFT (gets called by marketplace-api)

 Parameters:
 | PARAMETER | TYPE | MANDATORY | USE |